 We are interested in the chemical and physical processes that facilitated the transition from chemical evolution to biological evolution on the early earth.
 As a way of exploring these processes, our laboratory is trying to build a synthetic cellular system that undergoes Darwinian evolution.
 Our view of what such a chemical system would look like centers on a model of a primitive cell, or protocell, that consists of two main components: a self-replicating genetic polymer and a self-replicating membrane boundary (Figure 1).
 The job of the genetic polymer is to carry information in a way that allows for both replication and variation, so that new sequences that encode useful functions can be inherited and can further evolve.
 The role of the protocell membrane is to keep these informational polymers localized, so that the functions they encode lead to an advantage in terms of their own replication or survival.
-Such a system should, given time and the right environment, begin to evolve in a Darwinian fashion, potentially leading to the spontaneous emergence of genomically encoded catalysts and structural molecules.
+Such a system should, given time and the right environment, begin to evolve in a Darwinian fashion, potentially leading to the spontaneous emergence of novel genomically encoded catalysts and structural molecules.

 We hope that our explorations of the chemistry and physics behind the emergence of Darwinian evolution will lead to explanations for some of the universal properties of modern cells, as well as explanations of how modern cells arose from their simpler ancestors.
 As we explore these fundamental questions we are also on the lookout for chemical or physical phenomena that might have practical utility in biomedical research.

 The first cells would have required a cell membrane that was very different from the membranes of modern cells, which rely on sophisticated protein channels and pumps to control the influx and efflux of small molecules.
 Since primitive cells lacked highly evolved protein machinery, their membranes would have had to allow nutrients to diffuse into the cell spontaneously.
 Similarly, membrane growth and division would have had to proceed in the absence of sophisticated biological machinery.
 How might this have been possible?
-Membrane vesicles built from simple amphiphilic molecules such as fatty acids are excellent models for the compartment boundaries of primitive cells because of their dynamic properties.
-The growth of such vesicles turns out to be relatively simple, and Pier Luigi Luisi's lab (then at the Swiss Federal Institute of Technology, Zurich) first showed that fatty acid vesicles can grow by incorporating additional fatty acid supplied in the form of micelles.
-By combining that process with a procedure for division by forcing large vesicles through small pores, we demonstrated multiple generations of vesicle growth and division, albeit in a rather artificial manner.
+We have found that membrane vesicles built from simple amphiphilic molecules, such as fatty acids, are excellent models for the compartment boundaries of primitive cells because of their high permeability to polar molecules, such as nucleotides, and because of their dynamic properties, which allow for surprising growth mechanisms.

 Our current work is aimed at extending our protocell model by demonstrating complete cycles of template replication within replicating vesicles.
 If we are able to reach that goal, we hope to observe the spontaneous evolution of adaptive innovations in this relatively simple chemical system.
 The nature of such adaptations may provide clues as to how modern cells evolved from their earliest ancestors.
 Ultimately this research may also tell us whether the conserved biochemistry of life is driven by chemical necessity, or whether biochemically very different forms of life are also possible.